House-Majority-Staff-Office-Sponsorship/training-chatbot-frontend/README.md

 - `proxyJson(req, path)` — forwards a JSON POST and returns JSON
 - `proxyStream(req, path)` — forwards a POST and pipes the SSE stream back

-This keeps the `BACKEND_URL` server-side only and avoids CORS issues in production.
+Both helpers automatically inject the `x-api-key` header from the `BACKEND_API_KEY` environment variable.
+This keeps the backend URL and API key server-side only — the browser never sees either value.

 ---